Omar survives surprising nail-biter to win Democratic nomination for Minnesota's 5th Congressional District, CNN projects - NewsBreak

 Minnesota held primary elections on Tuesday.
 Polls closed at 8 p.m. local time and 9 p.m.
 ET.
 Rep. Ilhan Omar narrowly won her bid for reelection in Minnesota's 5th Congressional District Democratic primary after besting challenger Don Samuels, who conceded on Tuesday night.
 Congress.
 Half of the North Star State's...

-NEW YORK (AP) — Three Republican U.S. House members who voted to impeach Donald Trump over the Jan.
-6 insurrection are being challenged in Tuesday’s primary elections by rivals endorsed by the former president.
-The primaries for Reps.
-Peter Meijer, Jaime Herrera Beutler and Dan Newhouse are the...
+NEW YORK — (AP) — Rep. Haley Stevens ousted Rep. Andy Levin from Congress on Tuesday after prevailing in their Democratic primary in Michigan.
+Stevens' victory came as three Republican U.S. House members who voted to impeach Donald Trump over the Jan.
+6 insurrection faced primary challenges from rivals endorsed by the former president.

 'Squad' member Ilhan Omar narrowly survives primary challenge from pro-police centrist candidate